 - In a separate large bowl, add together the softened butter, sugar and lemon zest and mix, using mixer, on high setting for about 5 minutes until even consistency is reached and the mixture reaches lighter color.

 - Add eggs, vanilla to the butter-sugar mixture and continue beating until well-incorporated.

-- Now we’ll be adding flour mixture into the butter-sugar mixture in 3 gradual steps, instead of dumping all of flour at one time.
+Now we’ll be adding flour mixture into the butter-sugar mixture in 3 gradual steps, instead of dumping all of flour at one time.
 If you dump all of flour mixture into your butter mixture at one time, it will be more difficult to stir and you won’t get a smooth texture.
-So, we’ll be adding flour and kefir (or buttermilk) in 3 additions:
+So, we’ll be adding flour and Greek yogurt (or buttermilk) in 3 additions:

-- With your mixer on low speed, add 1/3 of flour mixture to butter-sugar mixture, beating just a little until all is well combined.
-Then follow by 1/4 cup of kefir (or buttermilk).
+With your mixer on low speed, add 1/3 of flour mixture to butter-sugar mixture, beating just a little until all is well combined.
+Then follow by 1/4 cup of Greek yogurt (or buttermilk).
 Add second 1/3 cup of flour mixture, beating with mixer just to combine.
-Follow by 1/4 cup of kefir (or buttermilk), beating just to combine.
-Finally, add third 1/3 cup of flour mixture, followed by final 1/4 cup of kefir (or buttermilk).
+Follow by 1/4 cup of Greek yogurt (or buttermilk), beating just to combine.
+Finally, add third 1/3 cup of flour mixture, followed by final 1/4 cup of Greek yogurt (or buttermilk).
 Again, beat just enough to combine.

 - Make sure to have your mixer on low speed while adding flour, otherwise flour might fly around your kitchen.
 Make sure to not overmix or overbeat, use mixer just to combine the ingredients.

 - In a separate bowl, combine berries with 2 tbsp of flour.
 This is supposed to prevent berries from clumping together and sinking.